gethomepage/homepage/docs/widgets/authoring/proxies.md

 ### `credentialedProxyHandler`

-A proxy handler that makes authenticated by setting request headers.
+A proxy handler that makes authenticated requests by setting request headers.
 Credentials are pulled from the widgets configuration.

 By default the key is passed as an `X-API-Key` header.
 If you need to pass the key as something else, either add a case to the credentialedProxyHandler or create a new proxy handler.